Overview

 What is the Changing Children’s Chances project?

 Our research has already shown that if we reduce these challenges, we can improve children’s health, development and wellbeing.
-We’re now looking at ways to combine different types of approaches to help children, particularly those who may face greater challenges.
+We’re now looking at ways to combine different types of approaches to help children who may face more complex challenges.

 We work closely with a group of policy experts to make sure our research is useful and makes an impact.
 This group is made up of Australian state and federal governments and non-government organisations.